shokooh-rigi/django-api-test/README.md

 5. Submission:

     You have a maximum of 3 days to complete the task.
+Submitting anytime sooner that the deadline, would be a point.
     Once done, submit your work in one of the following formats:
         As a .zip file containing your updated codebase.
         Alternatively, push your changes to a public repository and share the link.